pagopa-archive/io-infrastructure-post-config/README.md

 >NOTE: You can either ask your subscription id to your administrator or view it online from [portal.azure.com](portal.azure.com).

-6. Download the K8S cluster configuration (`az aks get-credentials -n AKS_CLUSTER_NAME -g RESOURCE_GROUP`)
+6. Download the K8S cluster configuration: if you're a user of an already existing cluster download the credentials with your own Azure username: `az aks get-credentials -n AKS_CLUSTER_NAME -g RESOURCE_GROUP`.
+Otherwise, if you've just provisioned the k8s cluster and it's the very first time you are accessing it, download the credentials using the admin credentials: `az aks get-credentials -n AKS_CLUSTER_NAME -g RESOURCE_GROUP --admin`); then, proceed to the next section .

->NOTE: You can either ask your resource group and AKS cluster name to your administrator or view it online from [portal.azure.com](portal.azure.com).
+>NOTE: You can either ask your resource group and AKS cluster name to your administrator or view it online at [portal.azure.com](portal.azure.com).

 7. You may have more than one cluster configuration on your computer.